AMorgaut/wakanda-twilio/readme.md

 ## TODO ##

-* Add TwiML support to add more actions (say, play, dial, record, ...)
+* Add better Dial & Gather support in TwiML
 * Implement the missing services (conference, ...)
 * Support more settings like default page size by services